This article has links to products and services we love, which we may make commission from.

 Celebrating famous Scots in their bedrooms, this hotel has got glam-Scotland done right.

-The cocktails also come recommended and of course, true to its name, Angel’s Share has a lot whisky to choose from.
+The cocktails also come recommended, and of course, true to its name, Angel’s Share has a wide selection of whisky to choose from.

 Old Town Christmas Dinner